 Art Sales & Exhibition ~ Booking & Interviewing Information

-(c) 2016-2017.
+(c) 2016-2018.
 Written by Dahna M. Chandler as told to her by Dana C. Chandler for The Living Legend Artist, LLC.
+The artist’s statements are entirely his own but may be edited for clarity.
 All rights reserved.
 The copyrights to all artwork displayed on this site, unless otherwise noted, belong to Dana C. Chandler, Jr. and those copyrights and each work owned by The Pan African Artist, LLC.
 All rights reserved and vigorously protected.
 Please carefully review our copyright and related disclaimers for further protection information.